DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/02_control/01_python.md

         choose between several recipes.
 Make sure your recipes don't all use the same ingredients!

-        *This will feel like a huge amount of duplication.
+        > This will feel like a huge amount of duplication.
 That is the point.
         We do not have the tools we need to make this work without duplicating this code.
-The exercises in this chapter are to get you feeling confident using only the tools we have so far - variables, values, math, and if conditions.
-In chapter 2, we will use **functions** to shock you with how much shorter it can be!*
+The exercises in this chapter are to get you feeling confident using only the tools we have so far - variables, values, math, and `if` conditions.
+In chapter 2, we will use **functions** to shock you with how much shorter it can be!

     *   Some of the recipes you scaled down in the last section might not make a huge amount of sense.
 Trying to get one and a half eggs?
 That's a pain!
         Add conditional statements to your calculations in the earlier exercises that tell the user they can't scale certain recipes if that would result in measurements that are difficult to scale (like fractional eggs).

-    *   Something something decimal to fraction

     *   While scaling some of these measurements, you may have noticed some odd or difficult measurements.
 How do you handle 0.125 cups of an